fjsousa/nginx-auth/README.md

 http://openresty.org/#UsingLuaRocks

 You have to remember to use the luarocks bin under openresty (instructions on the link).
+Usually

+`/usr/local/openresty/luajit/luarocks install sha1`